Registration

 Enrollment Process

-Some courses (independent study, externships, clinics, etc.) require a faculty authorization code for enrollment.
-Courses requiring authorization codes are noted on the Law Course Catalog.
-An authorization code for a course must be used in conjunction with the correct course code.
+Some courses (independent study, externships, clinics, etc.) require authorization codes for enrollment.
+Courses requiring authorization codes are noted in the Law Course Catalog.

 Add/Drop/Change Grading Option

-Students may add and drop courses and select grading options during the first two weeks of instruction via LawReg.
-Remember, students must enroll in a minimum of 12 units and cannot exceed 16 units without the approval of the Assistant Dean for Student Services.
-Note that the faculty may set an earlier deadline to drop a course.
-The earlier deadline will be published in both the Law Course Catalog and in the class syllabus.
+Students may add, drop, or change the unit or grading option of a course during the first two weeks of instruction in LawReg.
+Note that the course faculty may set an earlier deadline to drop a course.
+The earlier deadline will be published in both the Law Course Catalog and in the course syllabus.
 If an earlier deadline is set, it is a violation of the Law School Honor Code to drop a course after that deadline without written permission from the instructor and the Assistant Dean for Student Services.

 Law students cannot register for a term after the start of the last week of instruction.

 Most law courses are offered for a specific number of units.
-If a course is offered for variable units, a unit value must be entered to add the course.
+If a course has variable units, the course description will include the requirements for the variable unit options.
+If a course has variable units, a unit value must be entered when adding the course in LawReg.

 Waitlist